- ACS Mission

 8. What classes are available?

 Katterbach ACS has a large selection of classes.
-A printed schedule is available at your local Army Community Service and a calendar listing is online at our website, www.ansbach.armymwr.com
+A printed schedule is available at your local Army Community Service and a calendar listing is online at our website, www.ansbach.armymwr.com.
+Click on ‘calendar’ at the top of the home page.

 9. Are there AA classes?

 If available, classes would be conducted by the Army Substance Abuse Program.
-Please find their information at www.ansbach.army.mil.
+Please find their information on the USAG Ansbach webpage located at: https://home.army.mil/ansbach/.

 10. What kind of support programs are available?

-Many are available, contact your local Army Community Service office for a listing.
+Many are available, contact your local Army Community Service office for a complete listing.